Wizard254-ux/PLP_GIT-GITHUB-ASSIGNMENT-1/README.md

 * May lead to less rigorous quality control
 * Potential "bus factor" issues if only a few people understand the code

-In collaborative projects, these differences matter significantly:

-For a company project with proprietary code, a private repository protects intellectual property while still enabling the internal team to collaborate effectively.

-For an open-source tool, a public repository allows users to report bugs, suggest features, and even contribute fixes essentially getting free help improving your project.

-I've experienced both sides: our company's client projects are in private repos to protect customer data, but our internal utility library is public, which has led to several valuable contributions from developers we've never met.

 ## 5. Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?